Graylog2/documentation/pages/content_packs.rst

 JSON file which contains a set of configurations of Graylog components.
 This JSON file can be uploaded to Graylog instances and then installed.
-A user who took the time to create a input, pipelines and dashboard for a certain type of log format, can so easily share his efforts with the community.
+A user who took the time to create a input, pipelines and dashboard for a certain type of log format, can so easily share their efforts with the community.

 Content packs can be found on the `Graylog Marketplace <https://marketplace.graylog.org/>`__.